slatedocs/slate/source/includes/_intro.md

 Each service API currently has different methods of authentication.
 The documentation for the service will include specific instructions about how to authenticate.
 For all endpoints that require authentication, requests must be signed and the signature must be placed in the `X-Chartboost-Signature` header.

-All API requests must be made over HTTPS.
-Calls made via plain HTTP will redirect to HTTPS, but it a security risk regardless.
+All API requests should be made via HTTPS.

 ```php